1982 German Grand Prix

 Some bloke called Nigel Mansell was born on this day in 1953.
 He won some races, had a moustache and once gave Ayrton Senna a lift back to the pits.
 He also won the 1992 F1 championship and 1993 IndyCar title but was probably most famous for stealing a printer and then eating a strawberry.

-Another driver born on this day was Ricardo Londoño-Bridge.
+Born on this day in 1949 was Ricardo Londoño-Bridge.
 Yes, that was (apparently) his real name.
 The Colombian (who reportedly had links to drug lord Pablo Escobar) cropped up out of nowhere at the 1981 Brazilian Grand Prix as a pay-driver for the Ensign team and although he was pretty quick during a test session, officials refused to grant him a super licence.
 Marc Surer took over the car for the rest of the weekend and finished fourth, whilst Londoño-Bridge disappeared from the F1 scene as quickly as he’d entered it.